Onebeld/Regul/README.md

 ![program](https://user-images.githubusercontent.com/44552715/130894590-64ea727e-0545-40d3-805f-b3a5120ef1d7.png)

 **Regul** - a modular, modern file editor.
-Currently oriented for editing the package files of The Sims 3.

-This project should eliminate some of the problems s3pe has (such as a simpler user interface).
+The goal of this project: to create a simple and feature-rich file editor.

 ## Features